-Trapping the native crustaceans in Margaret River in winter is for science, not leisure.
+But trapping the native crustaceans in Margaret River in winter is for science, not leisure.

-A big group of conservationists, scientists and volunteers are trying to save a critically endangered species of marron from extinction.
+And a group of conservationists, scientists and volunteers are trying to save a critically endangered species of marron from extinction.

 BIG CRUSTACEAN, ITTY BITTY LIVING SPACE

 Marron are freshwater crayfish endemic to southwest WA.

 They are the biggest freshwater crayfish in WA and the third largest in the world.